leinadalrus/tintagel-head/README.md

 - We can also test minimally.
 Testing for trivially but ideal unit tests before doing any form of non-context-free- -programming with how software revolves with Singletons combined with Strategy patterns sometimes.

+#### `ASMJIT` for ASM & ARM Interpreter / Compiler

+I have also decided to use "ASMJIT" and will update the JIT interpreter and compiler in the future.
+Right now I just need to get Raylib and a makeshift game to work with WebGL2 or WebGPU and then further develop the project from there.

 ##### The general idea as-of-now...